TheGoldenPlatypus/Compiler-sourceCode_to_IRcode-main/README.md

 Authors:
 * Gadi Pessah - Initial work
 * Shahar Hikri - Updates according to requests
-* Omer Ratsabi - Updates according to requests
+* Omer Ratsaby - Updates according to requests

 - Info about our updates (in Hebrew) in file: AST_exercise_2021B.doc (it was a task for compilation course).